simondlevy/MPU6x00/README.md

 ## About

-This is a header-only Arduino library for the InvenSense/TDK MPU6000 and MPU6500 inertial measurement units using the SPI bus.
+This is a simple, header-only Arduino library for the InvenSense/TDK MPU6000 and MPU6500 inertial measurement units using the SPI bus.

 ## Use cases